devops329/devops/instruction/unitTesting/unitTesting.md

 # Unit testing

 Now that you have the JWT Pizza Service in your hands you can start to assure its quality by writing unit tests.
-As part of your testing you will generate a coverage report.If the coverage requirements of your tests do not meet the required thresholds, then an error is generated.
+As part of your testing you will generate a coverage report.
+Later you will add coverage thresholds, so that if the coverage requirements of your tests do not meet the required thresholds, then an error is generated.

 If you haven't already done so, make sure you fork the [jwt-pizza-service](../jwtPizzaService/jwtPizzaService.md) repository and clone it to your development environment.

-Within your fork of the jwt-pizza-service repository, follow the pervious instruction and install the [Jest](../jest/jest.md) testing framework.
+Within your fork of the jwt-pizza-service repository, follow the previous instruction and install the [Jest](../jest/jest.md) testing framework.

 ```sh
 npm install -D jest supertest